FalloutNewVegas188/Debugging-From-this-Activity-and-Run-this-Activity/README.md

-In this exercise we will be practice another Debugging practice
+In this exercise we will be practice another Debugging practice.